Political, Not Partisan

 Squire Frederick has represented Annapolis as its official Town Crier in competitions in England, Canada, and the United States.
-At home, he has cried for politicians, beauty contestants, President Obama’s Cabinet, Oscar winners, and an American League MVP.
-Last year, he cried for former President, and Nobel Prize winner, Jimmy Carter.
+At home, he has cried for politicians, beauty contestants, President Obama’s Cabinet, Oscar winners, an American League MVP, and former President, and Nobel Prize winner, Jimmy Carter.
 He is a fixture in local parades, and he welcomes military veterans to BWI airport regularly as a volunteer for the honor flight program.

 Squire Frederick participates in many political events as a nonpartisan voice of the past, and a voice for the people.